See also Ages & Stages - Toddlers

 Cookie Cutter Stamping

 This is an idea that can be used throughout the year.
 Have the children print using cookie cutters (the plastic ones work the best) and tempera paint in a shallow container.
 You can do this every month and the children never seem to get tired of it!
 I like to use a variety of colors and papers; for example, pink, red, purple paints with heart cookie cutters on white paper.
 They look beautiful!
 Wilton has an ABC/123 set that's $20 at Michaels I think.
-I got it for Christmas for dd a couple years ago w/ a 40% coupon. :)
+I got it for Christmas for dd a couple of years ago w/ a 40% coupon. :)

 Ceramic Hot Pad